 - Businesses decorating

-- Special events (i.e. weddings, family gatherings, etc)
+- Special events (i.e. weddings, family gatherings, birthdays, etc.)

 Pros of a Holiday Decorating Business

-There are many pros and perks to starting a holiday decorating business, including:
+There are many perks to starting a holiday decorating business, including:

 - Minimal startup investment.
-Most of your clients will have or pay for the decorations, so your expense would be in tools needed to decorate and marketing.
+Most of your clients will have or pay for the decorations, so your only expenses would be purchasing tools needed to decorate and marketing.

-- Seasonal business which allows you time off other times of the year.
-This is ideal for students or retired people who want to make money occasionally.
+- Seasonality allows you time off during other times of the year.
+This is ideal for students, teachers, or retired people who want to make money occasionally.

 - No occupational or specialized training required.
 Although being creative and experienced in decorating can help, there's no official training or certification required.